balismatz/laravel-image-style/README.md

 > following command for more information:
 >
 > ```shell
-> php artisan image-style:make --help
+> php artisan make:image-style --help
 > ```

 Image style classes are placed in ```/app/ImageStyles``` directory.